-Amidst the concerns that children will be the target in the third wave of COVID-19, they have come up with certain guidelines to manage COVID in children.
+With the emergence of the third wave of COVID-19, certain guidelines to manage COVID in children have been proposed.
 Learn more about the management of COVID in children.

 Till date, children have been relatively spared of this severe disease and poor outcomes.
 The proportion of children among the confirmed cases is lower than expected.
 However, the health experts are expecting the third wave with a disproportionately high burden among the pediatric population.
 The reopening of schools and colleges may contribute to an increase in infections in children.
 Henceforth there arises a need to prepare for any sudden future surge of COVID cases among the pediatric age group.
 This article will throw some light on the guidelines for the management of COVID-19 in children.